 Another point is that the word “typewriter” can be typed quickly using only the top row of the keyboard; which makes it easier for the salesmen to impress the customers by typing the example word “typewriter” easily.

-1878: Christopher Latham Sholes got patent for QWERTY keyboard layout
+1878: Christopher Latham Sholes got patent for the QWERTY keyboard layout.

 With time, there are a number of keyboard layouts developed; but the most impacting layout was designed by August Dvorak in 1936.